The Family Man (Indian TV series): Season 2

-In May 2020, filmmakers Raj and Krishna stated that the second season of the series, will be released in the last quarter of 2020, as the post-production process (sound, music creating, VFX work) may take four months to complete.
-But, it was eventually delayed to 2021, citing the completion of visual effects.
+In May 2020, filmmakers Raj and Krishna stated the second season of the series will be released in the last quarter of 2020, as the post-production process (sound, music creating, VFX work) may take four months to complete.
+But it was eventually delayed to 2021, citing the completion of visual effects.
 A sneak peek of the second season was released on 20 September 2020, coinciding with the release date of the first season.
 A new poster of the second season was released on 29 December 2020, and on 7 January 2021, the makers announced the release date as 12 February 2021.
 The makers unveiled the teaser of the second season on 13 January 2021.
-In order to promote the trailer launch event on 19 January 2021, Amazon Prime Video announced that the first season of the series, will be made accessible to all users without subscriptions, from 14 to 19 January.
-However, the trailer was not eventually released, due to the controversy surrounding over Tandav, which premiered on the same platform.
+To promote the trailer launch event on 19 January 2021, Amazon Prime Video announced the first season of the series will be made accessible to all users without subscriptions, from 14 to 19 January.
+However, the trailer was not eventually released, due to the controversy over Tandav, which premiered on the same platform.

-In late January 2021, there were reports claiming that the second season will be postponed due to the legal tussles revolving over Amazon Prime and their series Tandav and Mirzapur, for hurting religious sentiments.
-It was reported that the series feature similar content to that of the former and Amazon Prime had decided to postpone the season in the outburst of controversies, so that they have time to edit the series, as a part of post-production.
+In late January 2021, there were reports claiming the second season will be postponed due to the legal tussles over Amazon Prime and their series Tandav and Mirzapur, for hurting religious sentiments.
+It was reported the series features similar content to that of the former and Amazon Prime had decided to postpone the season in the outburst of controversies, so they have time to edit the series as a part of post-production.
 The same was confirmed by the creator duo Raj and DK, however they did not quote the controversy over Tandav.

 The trailer was later released on 19 May 2021, and the episodes were released a few hours before midnight on 4 June 2021.
 Due to technical issues, episodes were released only in Hindi and not in Tamil or Telugu on that day.
 The dubbed versions were released during mid-August 2021.

 Controversies

 Season 1

-On 28 September 2019, the Rashtriya Swayamsevak Sangh raised objection to the concerns over a few scenes in the series about the situation in Jammu and Kashmir.
-An RSS-affiliated magazine Panchajanya stated that "In the series, a woman affiliated to the National Investigation Agency is shown speaking to her male colleague at Srinagar's Lal Chowk, decrying the fact that the Kashmiris were being oppressed by the Indian state as it had shut down phones and internet and used measures like the Armed Forces (Special Powers) Act.
+On 28 September 2019, the Rashtriya Swayamsevak Sangh raised objection over a few scenes in the series about the situation in Jammu and Kashmir.
+An RSS-affiliated magazine Panchajanya stated "In the series, a woman affiliated to the National Investigation Agency is shown speaking to her male colleague at Srinagar's Lal Chowk, decrying the fact that the Kashmiris were being oppressed by the Indian state as it had shut down phones and internet and used measures like the Armed Forces (Special Powers) Act.
 At one point she asks her male colleague, who appears quite affected by her talk, whether there is any difference between the Indian officials and militants."
-The magazine also accused the makers for creating sympathy for terrorists.
+The magazine also accused the makers of creating sympathy for terrorists.